 Upper Tokul Creek Bridge No. 271B Replacement Project

-While safe for travel, the 54-year-old bridge is aging and requires frequent repairs.
+While safe for travel, the 56-year-old bridge is aging and requires frequent repairs.
 In addition, the current bridge is too narrow and has weight limit restrictions.
-This project will replace the deteriorated bridge with one that will serve the community’s needs long term.

 King County is in the process of selecting a preferred alternative for a replacement bridge, with construction projected to begin in 2022.
 The preliminary estimated total project cost is $5.9 million.